VCPY/vscode-chao-garden/README.md

 A chao garden window will appear in your explorer tree.
 You can add a specific type of chao or add a random chao, and name them!

 They will explore their new home immeditately.
 Have you tried hovering over them with your mouse?

+To see everything a chao can do, have a look at [CHAO.md](https://github.com/VCPY/vscode-chao-garden/blob/main/CHAO.MD)

 ## References